ericsanjaya/mercedes-team/README.md

    ```text
    ./mvnw spring-boot:run
    ```
-5. Open localhost:7076 in your browser
+5. Open ***localhost:7076*** in your browser

-## How to use the webapp
+## How to use the web-app
 ### Home
 - You will have 3 button. *Car Connector*, *Team Dashboard*, and *Client*

 ### Create Car Simulation
 - Open car connector by clicking Car Connector on Homepage or open directly in browser at ***localhost:7076/car***
 - Make a car simulation to the connector by entering the vehicle id ex. **lewis**
-- Click connect, and you will see the car instrument will generate value for speed, break, and gear
+- Click connect, and you will see the car instrument will generate value for speed, brake, and gear

 ### Monitor a car
 - Open Team Dashboard by clicking Team Dashboard on Homepage or open directly in browser at ***localhost:7076/dashboard***